Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Undefined/testing.rst

 See :ref:`Documentation Markup` for a full list and description of the homegrown markup.

-Understanding the markup, we can entry that in a mathics session to verify that we get expected results:
+Understanding the markup, we can enter that in a mathics session to verify that we get expected results:

 .. code-block:: Bash